-I’m delighted to be announce that in 2016 I’ll be partnering with ZSL for our fourth year to run wildlife photography courses at London Zoo and Whipsnade Zoo.
-These classes have been awesome fun since we started them, provided all kinds of photographic opportunities for all levels of photographers, and, for me, always deliver a fun, keen group of people who are easy to work with.
+I’m delighted to be announce that in 2018 I’ll be partnering with ZSL for our seventh year (!) to run wildlife photography courses at London Zoo and Whipsnade Zoo.
+These courses have been awesome fun since we started them, provided all kinds of photographic opportunities for all levels of photographers, and, for me, always deliver a fun, keen group of people who are easy to work with.

-These days provide an informal, inspirational environment that won’t only help attendees get great shots on the day, but take techniques away that will produce great shots wherever they go.
+These classes provide an informal, inspirational environment that won’t only help attendees get great shots on the day, but take techniques away that will produce great shots wherever they go.

 We start with a classroom session, during which you’ll learn the key elements of a successful photograph, and the techniques and tricks you can use to get them.
 We’ll cover the technical and creative sides equally – after all, it’s no good knowing the ins and outs of a good exposure if you can’t recognise a good shot when one’s in front of you.We’ll then head into the zoo for a day of photography.
 Both London and Whipsnade zoos have a wealth of fantastic subjects so we won’t be struggling for things to shoot, and I’ll be on hand to catch mistakes and make sure our classroom session hasn’t gone to waste.

 These courses are designed to cover all ranges of photographer: the requirement is a bit of energy, an open mind and above all a passion for travel and wildlife.
 The intermediate days are a blast for beginners, who’ll learn what every button on their camera does and how to use it, while expert level days are perfect for those who know the ins and outs of the perfect exposure and want to perfect their technique, experiment creatively, or try out new kit ahead of a dream departure somewhere exotic.